14 Top Tourist Destination in Malaysia

 Most visitors prefer to base themselves in Kuala Lumpur, which has broader food, accommodation, and nightlife options.

-You can get to Putrajaya is about 20 miles (32 kilometers) from both of Kuala Lumpur’s international airports on the KLIA Transit rail service.
+You can get to Putrajaya about 20 miles (32 kilometers) from Kuala Lumpur’s international airports on the KLIA Transit rail service.

 Distance from Kuala Lumpur: situated at a distance of 33 km.

 Malacca is rich with old traditions at every corner.

 Malacca is one of the smaller states in Malaysia, rich with history and tourist attractions.